CULTURAL

 No data available

 The Gladstone Central zone covers approximately 173 km2 area around the Gladstone CBD.
-This zone has been initially chosen for monitoring as it has a large number of sites which were of cultural significance to Traditional Owners and Elders for fishing, hunting, boating, traditional meetings and ceremonies.
-This zone has been further extended in 2017 including sites near Boyne and Calliope Rivers.
-Barney Point was identified as the cultural focus site in 2017 as Traditional Owners and Elders saw this site as being a positive place of significant cultural and social meaning and more representative of the area than the Police Creek site that was previously chosen as a cultural focus site.
+This zone was initially chosen for monitoring as it has a large number of sites which were of cultural significance to Traditional Owners and Elders for fishing, hunting, boating, traditional meetings and ceremonies.
+This zone was further extended in 2017 including sites near Boyne and Calliope Rivers.
+Barney Point was identified as the cultural locus site in 2017 as Traditional Owners and Elders saw this site as being a positive place of significant cultural and social meaning and more representative of the area than the Police Creek site that was previously chosen as a cultural locus site.

 WILD CATTLE CREEK